Dragonette: 2012–2013: Bodyparts

 On June 21, 2012, Dragonette announced the title of their third studio album, Bodyparts, which was released on September 22, 2012.
 The album's lead single "Let It Go" was released on April 2, 2012.
 "Rocket Ship", a track from the album, was made available as a free download on the band's official SoundCloud page.
 The album's second single, "Live in This City", was released on August 7, 2012.

 In February 2013, Dragonette recorded a version of "Won't You Be My Neighbour?", the theme song to the American children's television series Mister Rogers' Neighborhood, for use in Target Canada's first ad campaign.

 2014–2017: Royal Blues

 In 2014, Dragonette collaborated with Dutch producer and DJ Mike Mago on the single "Outlines".
 The band also released the single "Let the Night Fall" on June 16, 2015.
 The band's fourth studio album, Royal Blues, was released on November 11, 2016.

-During the promotion of Royal Blues, Sorbara and Kurtz revealed that they had separated in 2013, shortly after performing at the ET Canada New Year's Eve Show.
+During the promotion of Royal Blues, Sorbara and Kurtz revealed that they had separated in 2013, shortly after performing at the ET Canada New Year's Eve Show, leaving Dragonette as just Sorbara.

-2020-present: Solo singles and Twennies
+2020–present: Solo singles,Twennies and Revelation

 In October 2020, Dragonette released cover version of Sam Roberts Band song "We're All In This Together".

 In 2021, Dragonette featured on a number of singles including "Phantom" with Gianni Kosta; "Summer Thing" with Sunnery James & Ryan Marciano; and "Slow Song" with The Knocks.

 In August 2022, Dragonette released "New Suit", which would become the lead single from her fifth album Twennies, released in October 2022.

+In 2025, The Knocks and Dragonette again worked together, playing a stint of live shows together, including a scheduled performance at Electric Forest 2025, and co-releasing the singles, "Revelation", "Thorn", "Dreams", "Foolish Pleasure" and "The Hero."
+On June 6, 2025, they co-released the full-length album Revelation.